junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 >
 > "This one we lost."
 Castiel's tone turned more stern now.
 Dean couldn't help but scoffed again as his response -- just anything to make him look cool as cucumber, but with his heart beating like a frantic rabbit, it was getting increasingly difficult.
 >
 > Castiel was not pleased by that contemptuous expression.
 He took the last two steps between them in one stride, leaning so close into Dean's personal space to press the words into the air.
 Quietly, lethally angry.
-"Our numbers are not unlimited," he scolded, almost blaming him for the death of his brothers and the casualty in his garrison, even though both of them knew it wasn't entirely fair.
+"Our numbers are not unlimited," he scolded, as if blaming him for the death of his brothers and the casualty in his garrison, even though both of them knew it wasn't entirely fair.
 >
 > Dean was cornered.
 It was just the space between the angel and the damned kitchen sink at Bobby's place, but he was cornered like a caged creature, with Castiel's face inches away.
 >
 > Dean fluttered his eyes, staring down.
 The lips that he noticed earlier were the first things flicked into his eyes, and he found himself unable to take his gaze away from them ever again.
 They flipped and flapped like butterflies, like wings of celestial creatures, like flower petals with patterns of ancient tree barks, like angel feathers he caught only a glimpse at.
 He wondered boldly how they would taste like and was startled by the sudden thought that came from nowhere, improper and hazardous.
-He wished the angel wasn't reading his mind and shoved the thought down, deep down.
+He wished the angel wasn't reading his mind and hastily shoved the thought down, deep down.
 >
 > Castiel's voice pulled his attention back to the topic, but his lips were not helping.
 "Six of my brothers died in the field this week.
 You think the armies of Heaven should just follow you around?
 There's a bigger picture here."
 >
+> *But you are following me around.* Dean thought reflexively, but not daring to say it.
+Castiel could be so very intimidating, and, *damnit*, it was making him so incredibly hot.
+>
 > Dean swallowed again, his tongue darting out to wet his lips.
+He could feel his inside cringing under the skin, trying to shrink smaller under the angel's gaze, but there was nowhere to hide.
+The angel was staring at him, eyes on his every single move, cornering him, caging him.
+Everywhere Dean looked, the space was occupied by the angel -- everywhere.
 >
 > Castiel leaned in even closer, his lips ghosting inches away from Dean.
 His tone was murderous, deadly, but Dean's mind already fell blank.
+It was impossible to focus on the world-saving crisis in moments like this, when the angel was just so, so close.
 He tried to avert his eyes but failed utterly.
 His eyes broke free of his mind's control, only focusing on the parts that were the sole thing that he could still see.
+Their skin could touch if his body just every so slightly swing a degree forward.
 >
+> The thought steamed Dean's brain, making his mind and eyes all dizzy and foggy, and hot.
+>
-> Warm breath came out from between those lips and huffed onto his skin as Castiel stretched out his sentence slowly, awe-strikingly, celestially, "You should show me some respect.
+> Warm breath came out between those lips and huffed onto his skin as Castiel stretched out his sentence slowly, awe-strikingly, celestially, "You should show me some respect.
 I dragged you out of Hell.
 I can throw you back in."
 >
 > The angel didn't blink the slightest; his stare could quite literally burn a hole on Dean's face.
 He waited for the words to sink in.
 >
+> Two inches.
+That was the distance between the angel's lips to his neck.
+There was barely two inches.
+That was all Dean could think about.
+>
+> The last thread of reasoning in Dean's mind knew he wouldn't be able to give *any* decent answer that Castiel would be satisfied about, so he forced his tongue to stay still, and he forced his body to not swing or lean in even closer to close the last remaining distance between them, or do *anything* at all.
+That thin thread of reasoning was so sure if he ever moved, he would do something unbelievably stupid and crazy and got himself smitten.
+So he held his breath and froze completely.
+>
+> Dean didn't breathe until he realized the angel disappeared without saying goodbye.
+He blinked then.
+Slowly.
+As if his whole body was just slowly thawing.
+>
-> And Dean didn't breathe until he realized the angel disappeared without saying goodbye.
-He blinked then. *Well, that hell of a speech might be the hottest threat he'd ever heard.* He thought absently, replaying the view in his head over again, especially those eyes, that nose, that shadow and light on his face, and those lips. *He's so damned.*
+> *Well, that hell of a speech might be the hottest threat he'd ever heard.* He thought absently, replaying the view in his head over again, especially those eyes, that nose, that shadow and light on his face, and those lips. *He's so damned.*

 <p style="text-align:right">-- <i>"Supernatural: Are You There, God?
 It's Me, Dean"</i> (2008) by Carver Edlund</p>